-If required, a PiW with a LiW will lift, carry and position the prepared main line into the trench.
+Two LiWs are required to lift, carry and position the prepared main line into the trench.
 An 8" diameter of piping measuring 20 feet in length weighs close to 185 lbs (Figure 10).
-The PiW or another LiW may assist with the process by waiting within the trench to receive the pipe.
-Once the pipe is in the trench, the PiW or another LiW will work in concert to lift and position the new section of piping into place.
-If required, the PiWs may be involved in adjusting the level of the pipe by adding or removing dirt/soil with a shovel.
+A third LiW can assist with the process by waiting within the trench to receive the pipe.
+Once the pipe is in the trench, two LiWs work in concert to lift and position the new section of piping into place.
+If required, LiWs may need to adjust the level of the pipe by adding or removing dirt/soil with a shovel.